czernous/persian-hugo/exampleSite/content/post/let-s-stop-artists-block-from-ruining-our-creativity.md

 1 tip I learnt from art school is to never bin your artwork.
 By reworking and adapting old creations.
 You could build it into something spectacular.

-## **How long does artists block last?**
+## **How long does artist's block last?**

-Artists block varies from person to person.
+Artist's block varies from person to person.
 But it can last for a week to several months.
 So how do you unblock your creativity?

-## **How do you get rid of an artists block?**
+## **How do you get rid of an artist's block?**

 ### **Mind map**